Willy Merkl

 In 1934 he led another expedition up the same mountain that proved to be fatal.
 Although this expedition was better prepared and financed by Nazi Germany, due in large part to the Nazis' desire to symbolically 'conquer any peak', the weather proved too strong and overtook the climbers.
 On July 6, the team was at a good point to attempt the final stretch of the climb.
 Had the climbers set out right then, some could have likely been well on their way to the top.
 However, Merkl wanted the entire team to arrive at the same time, so they waited a day to rest the group, assuming all would be well.
 Instead, the next day saw the beginning of a snowstorm and blizzard that lasted for nine days.
-When it let up, Merkl, two other members of the team, and six sherpas were dead.
-It is apparent that their deaths had been slow and extremely arduous, caused by an extended exposure to cold and starvation.
+When it let up, Merkl, two other members of the team, and six Sherpas were dead.
+It is apparent that their deaths had been slow and extremely arduous, caused by an extended exposure to the cold and starvation.

-Merkl's frozen body, and that of Sherpa Gaylay, were found in 1938 after another German expedition stumbled upon the snow cave in which they had taken refuge.
+The frozen bodies of Merkl and Sherpa Gaylay were found in 1938 after another German expedition stumbled upon the snow cave in which they had taken refuge.